senacor/elasticsearch-evolution/README.md

 -   **placeholderSuffix** (default=}): Suffix of placeholders in migration scripts.
 -   **historyIndex** (default=es_evolution): Name of the history index that will be used by Elasticsearch-Evolution.
 In this index Elasticsearch-Evolution will persist his internal state and tracks which migration script has already been executed.
 -   **historyMaxQuerySize** (default=1000): The maximum query size while validating already executed scripts.
 This query size have to be higher than the total count of your migration scripts.
--   **rejectModifiedScripts** (default=true): Whether to fail when a previously applied migration script has been modified after it was applied.
+-   **validateOnMigrate** (default=true): Whether to fail when a previously applied migration script has been modified after it was applied.

 ### 5.1 Spring Boot